inspire-1a03/eru-2020/docs/eru-day1-2.md

 #### Your tasks:
 **PLEASE ASSUME YOU ARE USING A COMMON ANODE RGB LED AND FOLLOW INSTRUCTIONS ACCORDINGLY**
 - Create a new sketch.
 Delete all of the code so that you have a blank sketch
 - Follow along with the instructions provided on the [Adafruit Learn webpage](https://learn.adafruit.com/adafruit-arduino-lesson-3-rgb-leds/breadboard-layout) to connect the RGB LED to the Arduino via the breadboard.
+  - **NOTE**: Use your 220 &#937 resistors in place of the 270 &#937 resistors asked for on the instruction page.
+The RGB LEDs are tolerant to the small difference in resistance.
+In a pinch, you can even run these for a while without any resistors.
 - Use the *Copy Code* button to copy the code provided on the [Arduino Sketch page](https://learn.adafruit.com/adafruit-arduino-lesson-3-rgb-leds/arduino-sketch) to the clipboard and paste it into your sketch.
 Straight copying and pasting from the webpage may cause some stray html characters to end up in your sketch and cause it to fail when compiling.
 Save the sketch with an appropriate filename.
   - Read through the code and try to understand how it works.
 - As per the instructions, be sure to connect the longest leg to 5V power, and uncomment the line ```\\#define COMMON_ANODE``` by removing the ``\\`` characters to leave ```#define COMMON_ANODE```.